erblast/datistics/content/post/2019-03-24-easyalluvial-0-2-0-released.md

   blogdown::html_page
 ---

 `easyalluvial` allows you to build exploratory alluvial plots (sankey diagrams) with a single line of code while automatically binning numerical variables.
 In version `0.2.0` marginal histograms improve the visibility of the numerical variables.
-Further a method has been added that creates model agnostic 4 dimensional partial dependency plots to visualise model response.
+Further a method has been added that creates model agnostic 4 dimensional partial dependence plots to visualise model response.

 # Introduction
 I am happy to announce the release of `easyalluvial 0.2.0` with some exciting new features and some mayor changes compared to version `0.1.8` Some improvements were made on the default plotting options which alter the default plot output thus classify as mayor changes (see below).